-The area beyond the site boundary for a distance of 0.25 mile was visually observed for erosion, changes in land use, or other phenomena that might affect the long-term integrity of the site.
+The area 0.25 mile beyond the site boundary was visually observed for erosion, changes in land use, or other phenomena that might affect the long-term integrity of the site.
 No such changes were observed.
 No maintenance needs were identified.

-LM will conduct follow-up inspections if (1) a condition is identified during the annual inspection or other site visit that requires a return to the site to evaluate the condition or

-(2) LM is notified by a citizen or outside agency that conditions at the site are substantially changed.
+LM will conduct follow-up inspections if (1) a condition is identified during the annual inspection or other site visit that requires a return to the site to evaluate the condition or (2) LM is notified by a citizen or outside agency that conditions at the site are substantially changed.
 No need for a follow-up inspection was identified.

 In accordance with the LTSP, routine site maintenance will be performed by LM where and when needed based on best management practices.
-No maintenance needs were identified during the 2020 annual inspection.
+No maintenance needs were identified during the 2021 annual inspection.